shaolang/can/README.md

   </tbody>
 </table>

-Note that the total number of actions per domain cannot exceed 64.
+Note that when using bitmasks permissions, the total number of actions per domain cannot exceed 63 on Clojure, and cannot exceed 52 on ClojureScript.

 ## License